DatWins/blowfish/content/portfolio/Bumi-Glagah-Arum/index.md

 ---
-title: "Bumi Glagah Arum: A Perfect Escape for Relaxation and Adventure"
+title: "Bumi Glagah Arum App"
+summary: "Bumi Glagah Arum is an Android app used to manage glamping and food court tourism at Bumi Perkemahan Glagah Arum in Lumajang."
 date: 2021-10-06
 draft: false
 description: "Unwind at Bumi Glagah Arum with glamping, nature, and luxury.
 Explore the mobile app features for shop owners, waiters, and visitors, enhancing your experience."
+categories: ["Real World Projects"]
-projects: ["Flutter", "Android", "UI/UX Design" ]
+tags: ["Flutter", "UI/UX Design", "Laravel"]
 ---